cxumol/jieba-wasm-html/README.md

 ## Benchmark

-About 45x fater than a typical Jieba web app using python backend.
+About **45x faster** than a typical Python Jieba web app.
 Details can be found at <https://github.com/cxumol/jieba-wasm-html/issues/1>

 ## How to use Jieba WebAssembly on browser or Deno without installing npm?